 - Laptop Stands – If you’re on the computer all day, a laptop stand significantly improves your work experience.
 Mount-It! carries a selection of laptop stands all suited for your work specifications.
 The ergonomic model displays your laptop at an adjustable angle, which reduces eye strain and promotes good posture.
 This way, you avoid bending over for long periods of time in front of the computer.

 Additionally, using a laptop stand alleviates pressure on hands and wrists.
 If you’re typing all day, you may notice soreness in your hands and warning signs of carpal tunnel syndrome.
 By altering your typing angle, a laptop stand prevents muscle fatigue and relieves discomfort.
+If you also have a tablet and want to utilize both screens, consider getting a tablet desk stand to provide a more efficient desk setup.

 Work from Home Supplies for a Better Workday